 If the weather is not too adverse, the ship stays on the spot with only two thrusters running, which substantially reduces fuel consumption during stand-by.

 The X-STERN hull also provides significant fuel savings.
 Findings show that the X-STERN results in up to 60 per cent less power required when manoeuvring stern first compared to a flat transom stern.

 Also, read the story of the senior DP operator on the first X-STERN Service Operation Vessel.

 Next-generation service vessels

 To lower the vessel's environmental impact further, moving towards zero-emission, Ulstein is preparing future-proof power solutions.
-Ulstein's SOVs and CSOVs can be delivered as diesel-electric battery hybrids as a starting point, with options for further emission reduction installed or prepared for.
-Being technology and supplier neutral, Ulstein can guide the client to the most suitable fuel and power conversion technology for their business case, taking into account project-specific requirements, supply chain considerations and the operational profile of the vessel.
+Ulstein's (C)SOVs can be delivered as diesel-electric battery hybrids as a starting point, with options for further emission reduction installed or prepared for.
+Being technology and supplier-neutral, Ulstein can guide the client to the most suitable fuel and power conversion technology for their business case, taking into account project-specific requirements, supply chain considerations and the vessel's operational profile.

 We are innovators - challenge us!

 The vessel designs and solutions mentioned here are examples of what Ulstein can do for you in offshore wind.
 We are thinking differently to make the industry even more competitive.